-MIAMI – Today in Aviation, New York Air (NY) the “the flying big apple”, commenced operations in 1980.
+DALLAS – Today in Aviation, New York Air (NY), commenced operations in 1980.
 The first flight took place from the airline’s La Guardia (LGA) hub to Washington National (DCA).

-The airline became the second, after Chicago’s Midway Airlines, following US airline deregulation.
+New York Air became the second carrier to be established, after Chicago’s Midway Airlines, following US airline deregulation.
 NY’s launch was initially met with controversy.
 Indeed, the first flight only carried five passengers.
 The opposition also came from the Airline Pilots Association and the Airline Scheduling Committee, plus an Air Traffic Control strike in its first year.

 Taking a Bite of the Big Apple